-Using KPI Data 1
+Using KPI Data

 - How does your performance for each apprenticeship framework compare to the achievement rate benchmark, taking account of previous performance?
-Is there a positive or negative trend? - How do you use the results to address declining or poor performance? - How do your achievement rates for apprentices from equality groups compare to your own overall performance?
+Is there a positive or negative three-year trend? - How do you use the results to address declining or poor performance? - How well are you improving participation from under-represented groups?
+What are the trends over the previous three years? - How do your achievement rates for apprentices from equality groups compare to your own overall performance?
 Are they better or worse?
-How do they compare to framework averages? - How does your performance for the three age categories compare to national performance? - How do you probe into all your results to understand what the exact areas for improvement might be?
+How do they compare to framework averages? - How does your performance for the two age categories compare to national performance?